folio-org/okapi/doc/guide.md

 * `enable_system_auth`: Controls whether Okapi checks token by calling Auth module when invoking system interfaces such as `_tenant`.
 The value is a boolean - `true` for enable, `false` for disable.
 Default is `true`.
+* `kube_config`: Filename/resource which is the Kubernetes configuration
+to use for Kubernetes integration.
+If unset, no Kubernetes integration is disabled (default).

 #### Command